PavelescuVictor/glimpse-news/README.md

 ## Project Description:

-Vue application use for continously presenting a flow of articles/news using NewsAPI and local weather data using OpenWeatherAPI
+Vue application used for continously presenting a flow of articles/news using NewsAPI and local weather data using OpenWeatherAPI
 Both API requires a key so the live preview is not gathering data from the open APIs.
 For the purpose of showing the application I've created an example with local data.